Bulloo Downs, Queensland

 On 17 April 2020 the Queensland Government reorganised the nine localities in the Shire, resulting in six localities.
 It included Bulloo Downs losing a portion of its western land to the locality of Cameron Corner while gaining a small portion from the south of the former Bullawarra (the rest being incorporated into Thargomindah).
 The area of Bulloo Downs decreased from 12814.6 km2 to 11252.1 km2.

+Geography

+Adelaide Gate is a border crossing point on the Adelaide Gate Road/Track between Queensland and New South Wales (28.9982°S 142.6029°E).

 History

 One group of the Burke and Wills expedition camped in Bulloo Downs in 1861; three men from the group died and were buried there.
 This expedition provided information about the suitability of the land for pastoral purposes and the first recorded settlement was Bulloo Downs Station taken up by Jones, Sullivan and Molesworth Green in 1864.

 The locality takes its name from the Bulloo Downs Station.
 Bulloo is an Aboriginal word from the Kamilaroi language meaning slow.